Ismail Haniyeh: Dispute with Abbas

-Denied reentry to Gaza
+Denied re-entry to Gaza

 During the simmering Fatah–Hamas conflict, on 14 December 2006, Haniyeh was denied entry to Gaza from Egypt at the Rafah Border Crossing.
-The Border Crossing was closed by order of Israeli Minister of Defence, Amir Peretz.
+The border crossing was closed by order of Israeli Minister of Defence Amir Peretz.
 Haniyeh was returning to Gaza from his first official trip abroad as prime minister.
-He was carrying an estimated 30 million USD in cash, intended for Palestinian Authority payments.
-Israeli authorities later stated that they would allow Haniyeh to cross the border provided he leave the money in Egypt, which would reportedly be transferred to an Arab League bank account.
-A gun battle between Hamas militants and the Palestinian Presidential Guard was reported at the Rafah border crossing in response to the incident.
+He was carrying an estimated US$30 million in cash, intended for Palestinian Authority payments.
+Israeli authorities later stated that they would allow Haniyeh to cross the border provided he left the money in Egypt, which would reportedly be transferred to an Arab League bank account.
+A gun battle between Hamas militants and the Palestinian Presidential Guard was reported at the Rafah Border Crossing in response to the incident.
 The EU monitors who operated the crossing were reportedly evacuated safely.
 When Haniyeh later attempted to cross the border, an exchange of gunfire left one bodyguard dead and Haniyeh's eldest son wounded.
 Hamas denounced the incident as an attempt by rival Fatah on Haniyeh's life, prompting firefights in the West Bank and Gaza Strip between Hamas and Fatah forces.
 Haniyeh was quoted as saying that he knew who the alleged perpetrators were, but declined to identify them and appealed for Palestinian unity.
-Egypt has since offered to mediate the situation.
+Egypt offered to mediate the situation.

-Attempt to form unity government
+Palestinian National Unity Government of March 2007

-He resigned on 15 February 2007 as part of the process to allow a unity government between Hamas and Fatah.
+Haniyeh resigned on 15 February 2007 as part of the process to form a national unity government between Hamas and Fatah.
 He formed a new government on 18 March 2007 as head of a new cabinet that included Fatah as well as Hamas politicians.

-On 14 June 2007, Palestinian President Mahmoud Abbas announced the dissolution of the March 2007 unity government and the declaration of a state of emergency.
-Haniya was dismissed and Abbas ruled Gaza and the West Bank by presidential decree.
+On 14 June 2007, amid the Battle of Gaza, President Mahmoud Abbas announced the dissolution of the March 2007 unity government and the declaration of a state of emergency.
+Haniyeh was dismissed and Abbas ruled Gaza and the West Bank by presidential decree.

-Hamas requested return of Haniyeh's government to Gaza
+After the Battle of Gaza

+Around 2016, Haniyeh relocated from Gaza to Qatar.
+He maintained an office in Doha.

 On 13 October 2016, the Legal Committee of the Palestinian Legislative Council (PLC) endorsed a request for the return of Haniyeh's government to the Gaza Strip, following its resignation on 2 June 2014.
 The endorsement was made in response to PLC's review of a study submitted by members of Hamas' parliament, angry about perceived government failings following Haniyeh's resignation.
-In Hamas' own words, denouncing the consensus government's "reneging on the internal accord between Hamas and factions of the Palestine Liberation Organization to form the 2014 consensus government, and replacing a number of ministers with Fatah leaders – turning it into a Fatah government."
+In Hamas' own words, denouncing the consensus government's "reneging on the internal accord between Hamas and factions of the Palestine Liberation Organization to form the 2014 consensus government, and replacing several ministers with Fatah leaders – turning it into a Fatah government."
 Despite the PLC recommendation and Hamas' plea, both the consensus government and Fatah refused the request, citing in a press release its illegality and risk of further divisions between Hamas-controlled Gaza and the West Bank.